 You want to convince program directors that you are a suitable candidate for their program but let’s face it, anybody can write, “I am a hard worker who is empathetic and who naturally reaches out to others.”
 How will the program director know if what you’re writing is true?
 Back up your statements with concrete examples and stories.
 Don’t say, “I am a hard worker,” say, “Thanks to the many hours I spent in our school’s library, I ranked first in our class or 400 graduates.”
 Don’t say, “I like giving to my patients”; instead, tell a story about a patient whose life you touched.
 Don’t tell us Show us allow your statement and writing to draw the picture and illicit your message.

 Again, don’t rewrite your CAF.
-The personal statement is not the place for long lists of medical skills and the details of all of your medical research.
+ERAS personal statement is not the place for long lists of medical skills and the details of all of your medical research.
 You want the program director to really read your statement, not skim it, so make it interesting!
 Telling stories about your patients is a great way to gain the reader’s attention, but make sure that your stories are stories and not case histories.
 Your statement should be an enjoyable read; include vivid imagery that will capture the reader’s attention.

 Rose asks: It is time to write the personal statement for Match 2011, but I have some questions about it.
 Should I discuss the following difficulties that I have experienced to emphasize my personal strengths?
 I had a hard childhood, and as a physician, I experienced the deaths of both of my parents.
-I had multiple attempts on the test, but finally got certification.
-Now I am an independant woman trying to survive in the US, where I have to work to pay bills and keep a stable job so that I can get a green card (not yet approved.)
+I had multiple attempts on the test but finally got the certification.
+Now I am an independent woman trying to survive in the US, where I have to work to pay bills and keep a stable job so that I can get a green card (not yet approved.)
 Thank you!

-First of all, we’d like to commend you for your hard work and achievement.
+First of all, we’d like to commend you on your hard work and achievement.
 You have managed to overcome great obstacles so far, and we are confident that your willpower will take you even further.
 Great work!

 At IMGPrep, we recommend that you pick a “theme” for your statement …and that you then stick with it.
 So far, it sounds as though you’re thinking of focusing on overcoming adversity in your quest to becoming a physician.
 That’s a legitimate theme, and many applicants do choose to focus on the difficulties they’ve overcome, but we’d advise you to shift to a more positive, future-oriented theme.
 Instead of focusing on what you’ve overcome, why not focus on what you are?
 What qualities do you have that make you a good physician?
 Discuss these at length; elaborate on them!
 Provide vivid examples and tell stories that will convince the reader that you’ll be an asset to their program.